ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 interoperable, highly scalable ecosystem.
 Avalanche is the first ecosystem designed to accommodate the scale of global finance, with near-instant transaction finality.

-Avalanche empowers developers to join a rich ecosystem of interoperable and fault-tolerant blockchains known as Subnets.
+Avalanche empowers developers to join a rich ecosystem of interoperable and blockchains known as Subnets.
 Subnets allow developers to isolate and scale their applications, enabling customization for any use-case.
 Subnets can be permission-ed or permission-less, allowing Subnet creators to build Dapps that support arbitrary levels of privacy and compliance.

-Avalanche empowers developers to build Dapps in any language through the Virtual Machine (VM) framework.
+Avalanche empowers developers to build Dapps in multiple languages through the Virtual Machine (VM) framework.
 VMs are language agnostic, and grant developers rich amounts of flexibility in the implementation of their Dapp.